 - What songs and ideas lift and speak to me?

-- What experiences lift me?
+- Recall experiences that lift me.

 - What dreams inspire me?

-- Who cares for and supports me?
+- Remember who cares for and supports me.

 - Change yourself and your environment: growth will be faster if you change both.
 This accelerates the chance for success.
 In a growth environment, people are ahead of me, and growth is modeled and accepted